-Changes in Actuarial Assumptions - Updates to the mortality assumption as noted in Universal Assumption section.
+Changes in Actuarial Assumptions - Except as noted in Universal Assumption section, there are no further changes.

 J. Actuarial Assumptions - MTA Bus

 Salary Scale for Non-represented Employees - Salaries are assumed to increase at 3.25% for Article 18 members and in accordance with the following schedule for other non-represented employees: